-> The Dominican Republic's Ministerio de Hacienda has established limited public consultations during budget formulation and e-consultations on the quality of public services of some state institutions during budget implementation but, to further strengthen public participation in the budget process, should also prioritize the following actions:
+Dominican Republic's Ministerio de Hacienda has established public consultations during budget implementation but, to further strengthen public participation in the budget process, should also prioritize the following actions:

-> The Dominican Republic's Congreso Nacional has held limited public hearings and submission related to the approval of the annual budget, but should also prioritize the following actions:
+Dominican Republic's Congreso Nacional should prioritize the following actions:

-> The legislature and supreme audit institution in the Dominican Republic, together, provide limited oversight during the budget process, with a composite oversight score of 57 (out of 100).
+The legislature and supreme audit institution in Dominican Republic, together, provide adequate oversight during the budget process, with a composite oversight score of 63 (out of 100).
 Taken individually, the extent of each institution’s oversight is shown below:

-> The Dominican Republic's Congreso Nacional provides limited oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
-To make its oversight more effective, it should prioritize the following actions:
+Dominican Republic's Congreso Nacional provides limited oversight during the planning stage of the budget cycle and adequate oversight during the implementation stage.
+To further improve oversight, the following actions should be prioritized:

-> To strengthen its independence and make budget oversight more effective, the Dominican Republic's Cámara de Cuentas should:
+To strengthen independence and improve audit oversight by the Dominican Republic Cámara de Cuentas, the following actions are recommended:

-> The emerging practice of establishing independent fiscal institutions
+The emerging practice of establishing independent fiscal institutions

 Dominican Republic does not have an independent fiscal institution (IFI).
 IFIs are increasingly recognized as valuable independent and nonpartisan information providers to the Executive and/or Parliament during the budget process.